microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Table of Contents

-This page is organized into three parts -- Learn Security Copilot, Extend Security Copilot, and Driving Customer Adoption.
+This page is organized into three parts -- Learn, Extend, and Driving Adoption.

 <table>